epogrebnyak/runnable-python/docs/resources/student-checklist.md

 message = language + " " + "is great!"
 final_grade = (85+90+93)/3
 ```
-- When unpacking tuples you can assign to several variables: `a, b = (3, 8)`.
+- When unpacking tuples you can assign values to several variables at once: `a, b = (3, 8)`.

 ### Mutability

-- In Python, all variables are mutable — you can change or reassign new values to them. `x = 5; x = x + 1` works.
+- In Python, all variables are mutable — you can change or reassign new values to them. `x = 5; x = x + 1` works and `x` value becomes `6`.

 ### Naming

-- There are requirements about what a valid variable name can be `my_age` is ok.
+- There are requirements about what a valid variable name can be. `my_age` is ok.
 - Choosing good variable names is not trivial and can be very subjective.

-### Extra comment
+### Comments

-- Unlike in mathematics the value of the variables in programming are always known, they are not to be discovered by solving equations.
+- Unlike in mathematics the value of the variables in programming are always known, they are not to be
+  discovered by solving equations.
+- Few other programming langiages use `:=` or `<-` as assignment operator to highlight assignment
+  is not equality.

 ## Statements and code blocks

 - Command to do something in a Python program is called a statement.